Will Check Engine Light Turn off by Tightening the Gas Cap?

 - Issues with the catalytic converter

-If you’re unsure what’s causing the check engine light, then take your car to a service professional, and they can get to the root of the problem.
+If you’re unsure what’s causing the CEL to be turned on, then take your car to a service professional, and they can get to the root of the problem.
 Some maintenance and repairs might be needed.